kolide/launcher/docs/multipass.md

 ## Caveats

+If commands to multipass (like `launch`) are timing out, you may need to disable your firewall and log out/log back in again.

 You will need to comment out the empty seat check in `ee/consoleuser/consoleuser_linux.go`.

 If you want to test notifications opening browser windows, you will need to set the `DISPLAY`